Restaurant Owner Whose Business Burned Calls For Justice For George Floyd

 Her daughter Saida nods.
 "This is a city in pain," Saida says.

-Across the street a row of restaurants — all locally owned, black and immigrant-owned — are all gone.
+Across the street a row of restaurants — all locally owned, black- and immigrant-owned — are all gone.
 But the library is OK.

 In the rubble, Saida finds the sign she made for her mother when the restaurant first opened.
 Against the black ash the wood plaque is pristine.
 It reads "Mama Safia's Kitchen.
 Seasoned with Love."